Four rules to prevent disaster.

-- Tools like Dropbox and OneDrive, which are primarily multi-computer file replication and sharing utilities backing up files almost as a side effect of their utility.
+- Tools like Dropbox and OneDrive, which are primarily multi-computer file-replication and sharing utilities.
+They back up files almost as a side effect of their utility.

-- Dedicated backup services mimicking traditional backup programs by backing up on a schedule using online storage rather than an external drive.
+- Dedicated backup services, which mimic traditional backup programs by backing up on a schedule but use online storage rather than an external drive.

 1. Back up your cloud data

 This is by far the single most important rule I can offer you.
 If you remember nothing else, remember this:

 If it’s in only one place, it’s not backed up.

 I don’t care where you keep your data — on your computer, in the cloud, or somewhere else — if you have only one copy,1 then by definition, your data is not backed up.